Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 Now, ahead of the Autumn payment, which will see eligible families receiving £300, the DWP is warning people to look out for a scam that's doing the rounds.

-If you have had a message asking you to apply, accept or contact someone about the payment, this might be a scam.
+If you've had a message asking you to apply, accept or contact someone about the payment, this might be a scam.

-WHAT SHOULD I DO IF I’VE BEEN SCAMMED: If you think you’ve been scammed, contact your bank immediately who might be able to stop any unauthorised payments being made from your account and report it to the police on 101 or via our website www.northyorkshire.police.uk
+If you think you’ve been scammed, contact your bank immediately who might be able to stop any unauthorised payments being made from your account and report it to the police on 101 or via our website www.northyorkshire.police.uk.

 You’ll need to change any passwords that you think have been compromised, and you can also contact Action Fraud to report any scams by calling 0300 123 2040, or through the www.actionfraud.police.uk